Atherys/AtherysParties/README.md

 # AtherysParties
 A Party plugin created for the A'therys Horizons server.
+The purpose of this plugin is to introduce the basic functionality of a party, such as creating, joining, leaving and removing a party.

+This plugin does not provide any integrations with other plugins.
+That should be handled by the plugins themselves.

 ## Commands
 * `/party` Gets the current status of your party